 Although Hypothyroidism is incurable, symptom relief can be achieved, and you can go a long way to overcoming your fatigue and depression and losing unwanted weight gain.

 When we come to treating hypothyroidism, there are two main avenues.

 The standard medical treatment for hypothyroidism usually consists of of a prescription for thyroxine (T4) and triiodothyronine(T3).

-Your hypothyroid symptoms can be greatly relieved through a strict adherence to the Mediterranean diet.
-And there are a number very powerful supplements which have been proven to have a very beneficial effect on the thyroid.
+Your hypothyroid symptoms can be greatly relieved through strict adherence to the Mediterranean diet.
+And there are a number of very powerful supplements which have been proven to have a very beneficial effect on the thyroid.